-Once the installation of Chrome OS image on the USB drive is completes, the Etcher will validate that everything is done write.
+Once the installation of the Chrome OS image on the USB drive is completed, the Etcher will validate that everything is done write.

-Note: It is highly recommended to wait until its say 100%.
+Note: It is highly recommended to wait until it says 100%.
 Once the process completes, you will get the Chrome OS bootable USB drive.

 5. Restart your computer and enter boot options

-Each operating system provide option to select from which drive you want to boot the OS.
+Each operating system provides an option to select from which drive you want to boot the OS.
 Whether it is a Hard Disk, DVD Drive, and USB Drive.

 For this tutorial, you need to enter the boot options on your machine and select the bootable Chrome os USB drive which you have created right now.